kophplok01/WorkTest/README.md

 my gradle version is 4.6

-I am using the intellij idea community compiler,to run the test just enter this command line in the compiler terminal
+I am using the intellij idea community compilerto run the test, just enter this command line in the compiler terminal

 "mvn clean verify -Dest=TestWorkRunner -Denvironment=default"